-Hagan Bayley is the Professor of Chemical Biology at the University of Oxford, and his research has produced two spinout companies, Oxford Nanopore and OxSyBio.
+Hagan Bayley is the Professor of Chemical Biology at the University of Oxford, and his research has produced spinout company Oxford Nanopore.
 He has studied and worked at Harvard and MIT, coming back to Oxford in 2003.

 What is your background?
 Why are you doing this?